conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 * *Jungle Formula insect repellent* - I got swarmed by thousands of mozzies at Lord Brandon's Cottage.
 It was freaky.
 My entire lower legs covered.
 I still have all the bites.
 Once I covered myself in Jungle Formula, it didn't happen again.

+### Update 1: Ultrarunning doesn't have to be expensive
+I'm very aware that my kit list above makes ultrarunning look like a very expensive pastime.
+It absolutely doesn't have to be.
+So here's an alternative list that will totally get you around most ultras or trail races, particularly if you only want to dip your toe in.

+* Shoes: The one place I'd stick with Hoka/Salomon/etc. My genuine top tip for running gear is to keep an eye on running shoe reviews on YouTube to see when new models are coming out.
+You should then be able to nab the older model for huge discounts.
+I've got plenty of half-price shoes.
+Ditto massive sales by companies like Nike just after Christmas.
+But remember that Aoife Mundow won KWU on her first go, wearing road shoes that she won in a competition!
+* Socks: Decathlon
+* Shorts: Decathlon
+* Tights: Decathlon
+* Tops: Decathlon
+* Jacket: Decathlon
+* Waterproof Trousers: Decathlon
+* Hydration: Decathlon
+* Pack: Decathlon
+* Poles: Decathlon or Aldi/Lidl
+* Headtorch: Decathlon?
+* Navigation: App on your phone
+* Compass: Decathlon

+As for the races themselves, whilst some have very high entry fees, that does not apply to any IMRA/MMRA race or the KWU itself.